xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 In column 'C' in row '47' we can see that these 11 test cases are covering 1716 cases.
 The goal of the table is to get a coverage of 100%.
 We need to add more test cases to cover all of them.
-But as the table fills up the amount of test coverage per test case will decrease.
+But as the table fills up, the amount of test coverage per test case will decrease.

 # Add a result section

-Until now we have defined what we think how the application behaves but it is not shown in the table.
-For this add new rows under the 'Summary' row.
+So far we have defined how we think the application behaves, but it is not shown in the table.
+For this, add new rows under the 'Summary' row.

 Add the following rows